Moving from Denmark to Sweden

 2.

-In Sweden, any potential capital gain from the sale of real estate is taxed.
-That means that if you move to Sweden before you sell your old home in Denmark, you will be required to pay capital gains tax to Skatteverket (the Swedish tax agency).
+In Sweden, capital gains from the sale of property are taxable.
+If you move to Sweden before selling your home in Denmark, you may therefore become liable to pay capital gains tax in Sweden.

-More information about tax and real estate sales in Sweden
+Read about tax and real estate sales in Sweden at Skatteverket

 3.